INVESTING IN OUR COMMONWEALTH

 HEALTH CARE & PUBLIC HEALTH

 Increasing access to health care has long been a priority of the Senate.
-This session, we reaffirmed that commitment by passing comprehensive legislation addressing barriers to mental and behavioral health care, lowering the cost of prescription medications, and increasing access to postpartum care for new parents.
+In the 192nd session we reaffirmed that commitment by passing comprehensive legislation addressing barriers to mental and behavioral health care, lowering the cost of prescription medications, and increasing access to postpartum care for new parents.
 In addition, the Legislature enacted a bill to better support our local and regional public health system, upon which we greatly depended during the COVID-19 pandemic.

 - Addressing barriers to care through the Mental Health ABC Act 2.0